-34. Any series of firms (or individuals) from producer to final user or consumer is a channel of distribution.
+35. Any series of firms (or individuals) from producer to final user or consumer is a channel of products from producer to final user or consumer.

-A channel of distribution is any series of firms (or individuals) that participate in the flow of products from producer to final user or consumer.
+Feedback: A channel of distribution is any series of firms (or individuals) that participate in the